-2. Branded hashtag - A branded hashtag is just what it sounds like.
-It represents your brand by its name, directly, any partnerships, or any of your products, or a particular campaign.
+A branded hashtag is just what it sounds like.
+It represents your brand by its name, directly, any partnerships, any of your products, or a particular campaign.
 They are more social and thematic in nature, as compared to community hashtags.
 The focus of branded hashtags is more on bringing people together around a common theme, much like a continuous online soiree, than a feed that is listing relevant posts on the feed.

-Here's a couple of screenshots from the hudabeautyxnykaa collaboration, in which through which Nykaa, a leading beauty e-commerce store in India, showcases the products it houses from Huda Beauty, an internationally-acclaimed cosmetics brand.
-The unique hashtag is a great example of a branded hashtag, that focuses on collaboration, and brings fans of both Nykaa and Huda Beauty to that one feed for all the posts, at one place.
+Here are a couple of screenshots from the hudabeautyxnykaa collaboration, in which Nykaa, a leading beauty e-commerce store in India, showcases the products it houses from Huda Beauty, an internationally-acclaimed cosmetics brand.
+The unique hashtag is a great example of a branded hashtag, that focuses on collaboration, and brings fans of both Nykaa and Huda Beauty to that one feed for all the posts, in one place.

-3. Campaign hashtags - Finally, we come to campaign hashtags.
+Finally, we come to campaign hashtags.
 These hashtags are great for increasing awareness for a campaign that you could create and run for your brand.
 You can use this hashtag to create a buzz around the campaign and have your followers use the hashtags to share the content they create for your campaign.
-These hashtags, most of the time, see more of follower content (in the form of contest submissions or plain participation) as compared to brand content.
+These hashtags, most of the time, see more follower content (in the form of contest submissions or plain participation) as compared to brand content.

-One of my favorite examples of this kind of campaign (hashtag) is the ShareACoke campaign by Coca Cola.
+One of my favorite examples of this kind of campaign (hashtag) is the ShareACoke campaign by Coca-Cola.
 The brand, which focuses much of its advertising and marketing on the topic of togetherness and community, removed its logo from one of the sides of its bottled and canned drinks.
 That side bore the words" Share a Coke with" followed by random names.
 People wanted to find their own names on the bottle.
-People who did find their names on the bottle/can took a snapshot and shared it with Coca Cola and the world using #shareacoke.
+People who did find their names on the bottle/can take a snapshot and share it with Coca-Cola and the world using # shareacoke.

-Of course, the campaign was a major success and it gave us some great idea as to the kind of campaign and hashtags we can hope to create for our brands.
+Of course, the campaign was a major success and it gave us some great ideas as to the kind of campaign and hashtags we can hope to create for our brands.

 Creating your own hashtag repository